On the Lewis and Clark Expedition Route

 In this region Lewis and Clark held their first councils with Native American peoples, discovered Prairie Dogs and Antelope, marveled at the abundant fish, wildlife and plant life of the vast Great Plains, and struggled against the natural hazards embedded in the winding currents of the Missouri River.

-Today you can see history come alive at colorful re-enactments and fun-filled river festivals, take in scenic rolling hills and open plains, and meet friendly people, who like you, enjoy the good times and beauty of this vast vacationland.
+Today you can see Iowa and Nebraska historical sites and fun-filled river festivals, take in scenic rolling hills and open plains, and meet friendly people, who like you, enjoy the good times and beauty of this vast vacationland.

 South Dakota, North Dakota and Montana